 I appreciate Day because he challenged many of my preconceptions and has caused me to stretch my knowledge base.
 Because of Day, my definition of what a cabinetmaker looks like has changed.
 Because of Day, my definition of “good furniture” has changed.
 Because of Day, I was inspired to follow my dream of doing period woodworking with a focus on Southern pieces.

-The exhibit “Behind The Veneer: Thomas Day, Master Cabinetmaker” opened May 22, 2010, at the North Carolina Museum of History in Raleigh, N.C .
-Concurrent with the exhibit opening was the release of “Thomas Day: Master Craftsman and Free Man of Color,” by Patricia Marshall and Jo Leimenstoll, a book that takes an in-depth look into 160 pieces of furniture and architectural woodwork produced by Thomas Day.
+Additional Reading “Thomas Day: Master Craftsman and Free Man of Color,” by Patricia Marshall and Jo Leimenstoll, takes an in-depth look into 160 pieces of furniture and architectural woodwork produced by Thomas Day.

 Jerome is a historic interpreter, furniture maker, dairy farmer, quilter and upholsterer who lives in Mebane, N.C.